zksecurity/RFCs/source/starknet/fri.md

 TODO: refer to the section on the first layer evaluation stuff (external dependency)

-Besides the last layer, each layer verification of a query happens by simply decommiting a layer's queries.
+Besides the last layer, each layer verification of a query happens by simply decommitting a layer's queries.

 ```rust
 table_decommit(commitment, paths, leaves_values, witness, settings);